Finding chemical references

 This article explains how to find the right dataset for a chemical compound.

 Sometimes chemical compounds cannot be found in databases, especially when they are more complex or less commonly used chemicals.
-How can you choose a fitting reference in this case?
+How can you choose a fitting dataset in this case?

 Step 1.
 Check whether the use of the chemical contributes significantly to your composition or potential impacts (top 5 or top 10 chemicals).